 In The Access Principle (MIT P 2006), John Willinsky writes, “A commitment to the value and quality of research carries with it a responsibility to extend the circulation of such work as far as possible and ideally to all who are interested in it and all who might profit [benefit] by it” (xii).
 In light of the principle that university sponsored and funded research be circulated as widely as possible, the University of New Mexico Graduate Studies requires that all graduate students submit their theses and dissertations electronically to the University Libraries/Graduate Studies open access repository known as the UNM Digital Repository.
 Some granting agencies, such as the National Institutes of Health, require that their sponsored research be published in open access.

 “Open Access” means that the full contents of your work—thesis, dissertation, project, or other form of thesis or dissertation—are available online to anyone with access to the Internet.
 Thus, researchers will be able to search, read, download, and print the full text of your thesis or dissertation.
-Before you panic, remember that your work is fully copyrighted (see the Graduate Studies Guidelines on copyright) so that anyone who uses your work must credit you and properly cite your work.
+Before you panic, remember that your work is fully copyrighted (see the Graduate Studies guidelines on copyright under "General Regulations") so that anyone who uses your work must credit you and properly cite your work.

 Advantages of Open Access: Before open access repositories and electronic submission, scholars typically waited several months to several years before their work was fully acknowledged as they shepherded their manuscripts through the various channels of academic publishing.
 As a result, their work was not readily or easily accessible to readers outside the university.
 With open access, scholars and researchers around the world can access the results of your research and scholarship with the click of a button.
 Thus, open access accelerates and broadens the dissemination of your work, increasing the likelihood that your work will be acknowledged and cited early in your career.
 Open access enables you, then, to contribute to the advance of knowledge in your field and increases the visibility and impact of your work in real time.